frappe/erpnext_documentation/user/manual/en/accounts/opening-balance/accounts_receivable.md

 <!-- add-breadcrumbs -->
 # Import Accounts Receivables

-**Accounts Receivables is the balance amount your customer owes you towards the sales invoices you have already sent to them.**
+**Accounts Receivables is the balance amount your Customer owes you towards the Sales Invoices you have already sent to them.**

-You can import the accounts receivables details using Opening Invoice Creation Tool.
+You can import the accounts receivables details using the Opening Invoice Creation Tool.
+To access it, go to:
+> Home > Accounting > Opening and Closing > Opening Invoice Creation Tool

-To import outstanding invoices:
+## 1. How to import outstanding invoices

-1. Go to **Accounting > Masters and Accounts > opening Invoice Creation Tool.**
+1. Go to the Opening Invoice Creation Tool.
 1. Select the Company.
 1. Select Sales in Invoice Type.
 1. Click on Add Row and select customer in party, select Posting Date, Due Date, Item Name and add Outstanding Amount.